 Contact the Central American Group to establish a nearshore manufacturing operation in the Green Park Free Zone in Costa Rica

-The Central American country hosts the only Intel assembly and test plant in the region.
-Chip manufacturing in Costa Rica will benefit from Washington’s commitment to sourcing the critical product closer to home.
+The Central American country hosts the region’s only Intel assembly and test plant.
+Chip manufacturing in Costa Rica will benefit from Washington’s commitment to sourcing this critical product closer to home.

 Geographical proximity may benefit chip manufacturing in Costa Rica